Dispensary Page Types Map: What Pages Your Website Actually Needs

 Service-area delivery page

-• Unique service-area context (not a duplicated template).
+• Unique service-area context, not a duplicated template.

-• Shop-first internal links (categories, collections).
+• Shop-first internal links to categories and collections.

 Brand / collection

-• Unique brand context + alternatives.
+• Unique brand context and relevant alternatives.

-• Links to categories and trust.
+• Links to category pages and menu path.

-Education cluster
+Education guide

-• Answers one buyer question with structured sections + FAQs.
+• Answers one clear buyer question.

 Trust + policies

-• Easy to find from footer + key pages.
+• Linked from footer and high-friction pages.

 FAQ hub (optional)

-• Use when questions repeat across locations/categories.
+• Use when questions repeat across locations, delivery, and categories.

 Common mistakes (and how to fix them quickly)

-Duplicate city pages
+Identical city pages

 FAQs: dispensary website page types and structure